 Whether the price that manufacturers charge for hybrid vehicles drops will depend in part on how much manufacturing costs fall but also on manufacturers' ability to meet consumer demand.
-If consumer demand for hybrids is strong, manufacturers will be able to charge a premium for the vehicles and prices may not fall as far as would be indicated by the cost of the technology alone.
+If consumer demand for hybrids is strong, manufacturers will be able to charge a premium for the vehicles and prices may

 Government incentives for the purchase of advanced-technology vehicles can help offset the cost of purchasing hybrid and alternative fuel vehicles.
 Federal incentives include tax deductions of \$2,000 for the purchase of many hybrid and clean fuel vehicles.
-However, this incentive is scheduled to drop to \$500 in 2006 and to end entirely in 2007.
-In addition, a tax deduction of up to \$100,000 per location is available for installation of refueling or recharging stations by businesses.
-The federal government has also offered a tax credit of up to 10 percent of purchase price or \$4,000 toward the purchase of electric vehicles.
-This tax credit is in the process of being phased out and will end entirely in 2007.147
+However, this incentive is scheduled to drop to \$500 in 2006 and to end entirely in 2007.154 In addition, a tax deduction of up to \$100,000 per location is available for installation of refueling or recharging stations by businesses.
+155 The federal government has also offered a tax credit of up to 10 percent of purchase price or \$4,000 toward the purchase of electric vehicles.
+This tax credit also is in the process of being phased out and will end entirely in 2007.156